cloudability/javascript-style-guide/README.md

     var items = getItems();
     ```

-  - [13.3](#13.3) <a name='13.3'></a> Group all your `const`s and then group all your `let`s.
+  - [13.3](#13.3) <a name='13.3'></a> Ordering: Library imports, module imports, variable declarations.
+Alphabetize each by variable name.

   > Why?
-This is helpful when later on you might need to assign a variable depending on one of the previous assigned variables.
+Lets you understand a file's dependencies quickly and at a glance.

     ```javascript
     // bad
-    let i, len, dragonball,
-        items = getItems(),
-        goSportsTeam = true;

-    // bad
-    let i;
+    import MyModel from 'models/MyModel';
+    import _ from lodash;
+    const TAU = Math.PI * 2;
     const items = getItems();
-    let dragonball;
-    const goSportsTeam = true;
-    let len;
+    import async from async;

     // good
+    import _ from lodash;
+    import async from async;

+    import MyModel from 'models/MyModel';

-    const goSportsTeam = true;
+    const TAU = Math.PI * 2;

     const items = getItems();
-    let dragonball;
-    let i;
-    let length;
     ```

-  - Module dependencies go at the top of the file and ordered as follows:
-    - Depedencies as sections ordered by type:
-      - Libraries (lodash, react, etc.)
-      - Module type (datastores then components, or business logic then models)
-      - Templates last
-    - Each section is alphabetical

-  - Assign variables where they are used, not at the top like in the old days of C.  This makes it easier to read, and the linter enforces block-scope, therefore avoiding common gotchas caused by variable hoisting.
+  - [13.4](#13.4) <a name='13.4'></a> Assign variables where they are used, not at the top like in the old days of C.

-  - [13.4](#13.4) <a name='13.4'></a> Assign variables where you need them, but place them in a reasonable place.

-  > Why? `let` and `const` are block scoped and not function scoped.
+  > Why?
+This makes it easier to read (no separation between declaration and definition).
+The linter enforces block-scope, therefore avoiding common gotchas caused by variable hoisting.

     ```javascript
-    // good
+    // bad
     function() {
       var name;
       var age;